City Relocation Overview

 • Families who want a workable mix of schools, services, and convenience.

-• Sports fans and people who enjoy concerts, events, and a more active city feel.
+• People who value dining, shopping, events, and a more active city feel.

-• People who can handle warmer weather in exchange for broader city amenities.
+• People who enjoy warmer weather and want broader city amenities.

 Less Ideal For